InWorldz-Viewer/llqtwebkit/README-linux.txt

    * Change CXX as you see fit.
 1. ./build-linux-llmozlib.sh

-This simple builder-script will build the libllmozlib.a library.
+This simple builder-script will build the libllmozlib2.a library.

 3. BUILDING THE TEST APPLICATIONS
 =================================